 On the other hand, red states tend to be fossil fuel-dominated states already out of reach of state carbon-tax campaigns.
 Two states with past or present carbon tax organizing, WA and OR, have Democratic governors and legislatures.
 Two others, NY and CO, have Democratic governors but divided or uncertain legislatures.
 Massachusetts and Vermont have Democratic legislatures but Republican governors.

-The grassroots advocacy group that gathered 360,000 signatures to put Measure I-732 on the Nov.
-8 ballot, and then fought for its passage with a high-energy organizing campaign, issued a statement on Nov.
-12, Carbon tax friends, be proud of what we’ve accomplished.
-Here’s the first paragraph of that statement from Carbon Washington:
+On Nov.
+12 Carbon Washington, the grassroots advocacy group that gathered 360,000 signatures to put Measure I-732 on the November ballot, and then fought for its passage with a high-energy organizing campaign, issued a statement, Carbon tax friends, be proud of what we’ve accomplished.
+Here’s the opening paragraph:

 Together, we accomplished something historic by putting the nation’s first statewide carbon tax before the voters.
 We showed that there is a strong desire for common-sense climate action in Washington State, and we influenced the national conversation on climate policy.
 We ran an honest, transparent, and positive campaign focused on addressing the climate and equity problems facing our society.
 We did all of that thanks to you.